PAUL34913/msp1-cv/README.md

 -   Updated portfolio post main image
 -   Updated mockup.png
 -   HTML, CSS and accessibility all validated with no errors
+-   Added ARIA attributes to navbar contact me button all pages

 ## Known Bugs